 The MCAT Student Manual is a study guide for the MCAT that may be obtained from the AAMC web site.
 Select MCAT from the menu at the left of the screen to access the MCAT home page and then click on the link to the "student manual".
 It may be downloaded either as separate sections, e.g. science problems, verbal reasoning, etc., or in its entirety (PDF, 129 pages, 11,387KB).
 Also consult the description of the exam in Medical School Admissions Requirements, Chap.
 5. Practice tests are available, and instructions for obtaining them may be seen by selecting "About the MCAT" from the MCAT home page.

-Obtain an MCAT preparation book published by one of several companies (Barron's, Betz, etc.).
-These are available at all larger book stores, Check the Earlham book store for some of these.
-Some of these sources contain practice tests.
-Since the MCAT tests not just analytical and verbal abilities but also scientific knowledge, it is essential to plan ahead and set aside plenty of time to study for the test!
+Obtain an MCAT preparation book published by one of several companies (Kaplan, Princeton Review, ExamKrackers,...).
+These are available through many sites such as Amazon.
+Most of these sources contain practice tests.
+It is essential to plan ahead and set aside plenty of time to study for the test!
 Do not underestimate the time required in preparation for this very rigorous exam.
+We recommend taking at least 1 semester of preparatory work prior to taking the exam.
+We offer a student led MCAT preparation course.
+Please talk to Michael Deibel or Peter Blair early in the semester before you wish to participate in this class.

 Bottom line: Practice, practice, practice!
 You should not attempt the MCAT without having taken at least 6 practice exams, half of which should be full length timed exams!!
 Earlham students seriously underestimate the rigor of this exam and you must work for months in preparation for the experience.
 Sorry, but that's the reality of being well prepared for the exam.
 Self-discipline in preparing adequately over many months prior to the exam, familiarity with the test format, being as relaxed as possible, and getting a good night's sleep for a few nights before the exam are the keys to good performance.
-Be sure to release your scores to Michael Deibel, Chief Health Services Adviser and William Harvey, Adviser-Consultant, so that they may use these scores as they advise you on the correct medical school choice.
+Be sure to release your scores to Michael Deibel and Peter Blair, so that they may use these scores as they advise you on the correct medical school choice.

-Michael Deibel, William Harvey and the Health Careers Advisory Committee will prepare a HCAC letter of evaluation on your behalf and send it to the medical schools to which you are applying.
-The letter is based on three (i.e. exactly three- not more or less than three!) letters of recommendation from faculty and others at Earlham that you request, plus your personal statement, resume, and interview with Michael Deibel or William Harvey.
-The Committee letter contains the faculty recommendations verbatim.
+The Health Careers Advisory Committee will prepare a HCAC letter of evaluation on your behalf and send it to the medical schools to which you are applying.
+The letter is based on three letters of recommendation from teaching faculty at Earlham that you request, plus information from your personal statement, resume, and interview with the HCAC.
+The Committee letter contains the faculty recommendation comments in their entirety.

-At least two of the three letters of recommendation you request must be from science professors at Earlham.
-Letters from non-science faculty, Deans and coaches may also be included among your three recommendations.
+Two of the three letters of recommendation you request must be from science professors at Earlham.
+The third letter of recommendation should come from a teaching faculty member outside the Natural Sciences.
 Transfer students, or students who studied at another institution during the regular academic year through an exchange program, may obtain one of the three letters from faculty at the other school.
-Although what we prepare is an institutional recommendation from Earlham College, we have occasionally incorporated letters from job supervisors or others outside Earlham College.
-Alternatively, you can also ask those who know you well in an educational or scientific/medical context outside of Earlham to write a recommendation and send it directly to the medical schools; supply these referees with stamped envelopes addressed to each medical school admissions office exactly as the address appears in the Medical School Admission Requirements book.
+Although what we prepare is an institutional recommendation from Earlham College, we have occasionally incorporated letters from research mentors, job supervisors or others outside Earlham College.
+Alternatively, you can also ask those who know you well in an educational or scientific/medical context outside of Earlham to write a recommendation and upload it directly to AMCAS.

-For specific statistics and information, consult the individual catalogs or the AAMC Medical College Admission Requirements handbook, which lists all medical schools in the U.S. and Canada, their requirements, number of applicants, the number matriculating, etc., along with a brief description of each school.
-The book is on file in Career Services, The Wildman Science Library, Michael Deibel's office, William Harvey's office, and may also be ordered by writing to: Association of American Medical Colleges Membership and Publication Orders 2450 N Street, N.W.
-Washington, D.C.
-20037-1129 (phone 202-828-0416)
+For specific statistics and information, consult the individual catalogs or the AAMC Medical College Admission Requirements (MSAR) handbook, which lists all medical schools in the U.S. and Canada, their requirements, number of applicants, the number matriculating, etc., along with a brief description of each school.

 Most students find this to be a good investment.